lorae/immigrant-households/README.md

 `immigrant-households`.

-    🛑 Important: Do not clone this **inside** of the `immigrant-households` repo: instead, it should be a sibling:it should contained in the same folder structure as `immigrant-households`.
+    🛑 Important: Do not clone this **inside** of the `immigrant-households` repo: instead, it should be a
+    sibling: it should contained in the same folder structure as `immigrant-households`.

     MacOS/Linux: